Tropical methods for building real space sextics with totally real tritangent planes: Proof of Theorems and

-Our first result and explains the numerology behind the lifting multiplicities of each tropical tritangent claimed in~\autoref{thm:main2}: \begin{theorem} Assume that $\sextic$ is generic relative to $\Gamma$.
-Then, any given tropical tritangent curve $\Lambda$ to $\Gamma$ lifts to 0, 1, 2, 4 or 8 tritangent tuples $(\ell,p,p',p'')$ to $V(\sextic)$ defined over $\overline{\K}$.
+\begin{theorem} Assume that $\sextic$ is generic relative to $\Gamma$.
+Then, any given tropical curve $\Lambda$ tritangent to $\Gamma$ lifts to 0, 1, 2, 4 or 8 tritangent tuples $(\ell,p,p',p'')$ to $V(\sextic)$ defined over $\overline{\K}$.
 Each non-zero value arises as the product of the local lifting multiplicities of each tropical tangency, after appropriate interpretation. \end{theorem}

-\begin{proof} As we saw in~\autoref{sec:preliminaries} the initial data of each tritangent tuple solves the local system of equations determined by the tropical tangency points.
+\begin{proof} As we saw in~\autoref{sec:preliminaries} the initial data of each tritangent tuple solves the local system of equations determined by each tropical tangency.
 Thus, in the presence of a tangency type with local lifting multiplicity zero (seen on the first row of~\autoref{tab:LiftingMultiplicities}), $\Lambda$ will not lift to a classical tritangent tuple.
-For this reason, we assume from now on that each local tangency in $\Lambda$ has a lifting multiplicity 1, 2, 4 or 8.
+For this reason, we assume from now on that each tropical tangency in $\Lambda$ has positive local lifting multiplicity.

 Our goal is to prove the validity of the product formula whenever $\Lambda$ lifts.
-We have three different possibilities, depending on the number of connected components of $\Lambda\cap \Gamma$, which we label by $s$.
+We have three different possibilities, depending on the number of connected components of $\Gamma \cap \Lambda$, which we label by $s$.
 We analyze the $4$-valent and trivalent cases separately.

 If $\Lambda$ is 4-valent, then we know that $s=2$ or $3$.
 In the first situation, there are two options for the multiplicity four tangency, namely (4b') or (6b').
-Since both local lifting multiplicities are one, the product formula holds as a consequence of {Corollaries}~\ref{cor:4bCrossLiftsWithNoInitHyperflex} and~\ref{thm:lifting6b_Cross}, respectively.
-Similarly, if $s=3$, then the absence of type (3a') tangencies and the bidegree of $\Gamma$ ensure one of the tangencies of $\Lambda$ is at its vertex.
+Since both local lifting multiplicities are one, the product formula holds as a consequence of~\autoref{cor:4bCrossLiftsWithNoInitHyperflex} and~\autoref{thm:lifting6b_Cross}, respectively.
+Similarly, if $s=3$, then the bidegree of $\Gamma$ and the absence of type (3a') tangencies combined ensure one of the tangencies of $\Lambda$ is at its vertex.
 Its type is (4a') o (6a'), so the result follows from~\autoref{pr:type4ap6ap}.